dpkg-i-foo-deb/libregallery/README.md

 ✓ Showing pictures and gifs from the media store or basically the pictures directory

+✓ See pictures swiping when in the fullscreen view

 ✓ Viewing the picture you select in fullscreen

 ✓ Autoplaying GIF